David7777-ops/phonebook-nextjs-expressjs/README.md

 The project is also not responsive; the provided design was only for desktop, so, you get it.

+Also, contacts pagination is not supported, probably after loading 10 contacts the logic will break.

 Feel free to go through the README.md for each of the directories to understand how to use.
 Thanks and good luck!

 ## TODO: